zavolanlab/htsinfer/README.md

-                        minimum frequency ratio between the first and second most frequent adapter in order for the former to be considered as the library's 3'-end adapter (default: 2) --verbosity {DEBUG,INFO,WARN,ERROR,CRITICAL}
+                        minimum frequency ratio between the first and second most frequent adapter in order for the former to be considered as the library's 3'-end adapter (default: 2) --read-orientation-min-mapped-reads INT
+                        minimum number of mapped reads for deeming the read orientation result reliable (default: 20) --read-orientation-min-fraction FLOAT
+                        minimum fraction of mapped reads required to be consistent with a given read orientation state in order for that orientation to be reported.
+Must be above 0.5.
+                        (default: 0.75)
+  --verbosity {DEBUG,INFO,WARN,ERROR,CRITICAL}
                         logging verbosity level (default: INFO) -h, --help            show this help message and exit